openenergysolutions/openfmb.eaprotobufexporter/README.md

     ```bash
     C:\Windows\Microsoft.NET\Framework\v4.0.30319\RegAsm.exe "C:\Program Files\OpenFMB\bin\EAProtobufExporter.dll" /codebase
     ```
 3. Create a new entry in the registry by running regedit.
 This will allow Enterprise Architect to recognize the presence of the OpenFMB Protobuf Exporter Add-In.
-Add the new key value “EAAddIns” under the appropriate location:
+Add the new key value “EAAddIns” or "EAAddIns64" under the appropriate location:
     - For single users: “HKEY_CURRENT_USER\Software\Sparx Systems”
     - For multiple users: “HKEY_LOCAL_MACHINE\Software\Sparx Systems”

+    **NOTE: For Enterprise Architect 64-bit (version 16 or later), the registry key is `EAAddIns64`.
+For older version, the registry key is `EAAddIns`**

-4. Under the “EAAddIns” key, add a new key value using the project name “EAProtobufExporter” of the OpenFMB Protobuf Exporter Add-In
+4. Under the “EAAddIns” or "EAAddIns64" key, add a new key value using the project name “EAProtobufExporter” of the OpenFMB Protobuf Exporter Add-In

 5. Under the “EAProtobufExporter” key, modify the default value by entering the "project-name.class-name" of the OpenFMB Protobuf Exporter Add-In “EAProtobufExporter.Main”